Cas-07/EdSquared_documentation/support.md

 - **Password Reset**:
   - If you forget your password, you can reset it by following the **"Forgot Password"** procedure outlined above.

+## Tutor and Student Features

+### How do tutors create an admin account?

+1. **Sign Up**: Tutors can create an admin account by signing up on the app and checking the checkbox that says **"Tutor"**.
+2. **Email Verification**: You will receive a verification email with a code.
+3. **Verify Account**: Use the code from the email to verify your account.
+4. **Connect with Students**: Once verified, you can send your unique verification code to your students to connect with them.
+5. **Dashboard Integration**: As students register using your code, they will appear in your tutor dashboard.

+### What data can tutors and students see?

+- **Tutors**:
+  - Can view all data input by their connected students, including grades, grade types (e.g., end-of-year exam, coursework), and historical records.
+  - Can see and add lesson reports and give feedback per student per subject.
+  - Have access to homework assignments and can edit subjects and grades on behalf of their students.

+- **Students**:
+  - Can view their own data, including grades, grade types, feedback, lesson reports, and homework added by their tutor.

+### How are grades and subjects managed?

+- **Grades**:
+  - Students can input one grade per subject per day.
+  - If a new grade is added on the same day, it will overwrite the previous one.
+  - Grade types like end-of-year exam, coursework, etc., can be selected when adding grades.

+- **Subjects**:
+  - Students must choose from a broad list of subjects before adding grades.
+  - If a subject is missing, please contact support at [contact.edsquared@gmail.com](mailto:contact.edsquared@gmail.com).

+- **Tutors**:
+  - Can edit subjects and add grades on behalf of their students.
+  - Can view all past grades for each subject and provide specific feedback.

+### What can admins do?

+- **Data Access**:
+  - Admins can see all students' grade types (e.g., end-of-year exam, coursework), grades, and historical records.

+- **Lesson Reports and Feedback**:
+  - Can add lesson reports, which are subject-specific and can be seen by both admins and students.
+  - Can provide feedback per student per subject.

+- **Homework Management**:
+  - Homework is general per student and can be viewed or edited from the student's subjects view.

+### How does the AI feature work for tutors?

+- **Enhancing Content**:
+  - Tutors can input keywords or draft feedback and lesson reports.
+  - Use the **"Write with AI"** feature to enhance and polish the text, replacing the tutor-written text with AI-generated content.

 ## Community Resources